07734willy/PyRepl/CONTRIBUTING.md

 ## Environment

 To setup your development environment, you need to first download and install the currently supported major versions of python [from python.org](https://www.python.org/downloads/).
+The supported versions are enumerated in the `tox.ini` file as well as in `.github/workflows/python-package.yml`.

 Next, install the requirements via pip: